 1. The photo tour includes photos of the bear, the buttes, the bison kill site, and maps too.
 Be sure to read the captions.

 2. Because of the distance (21 miles) I rate this hike as “extreme”.
 I left Helena at 4:45 am and returned at 7 pm.
 Here is a map of the area.
 Once it opens you can zoom in or out, etc.

-4. It is difficult to get permission to do this hike, but there is public access to Crown Butte (belongs to The Nature Conservancy) just a few miles away.
+3. It is difficult to get permission to do this hike, but there is public access to Crown Butte (belongs to The Nature Conservancy) just a few miles away.
 A nice trail takes you up onto the butte’s west side.
 Once on top, the trail fades away, so you’re on your own from there.
-I will feature the Crown Butte hike later this spring (5-6 miles round-trip).
-In the meantime you might like to look through my Crown Butte Virtual Field Trip – does not open on many mobile devices.
+Look through my Crown Butte Virtual Field Trip – does not open on many mobile devices.

 4. Here is a Wikipedia page devoted to the ancient volcanic field that caused the buttes to form.